hashicorp/consul/website/source/docs/guides/creating-certificates.html.md

 ### Prerequisites

-For this section you need access to your existing or new Consul cluster and have the certificates from previous chapter available.
+For this section you need access to your existing or new Consul cluster and have the certificates from the previous chapters available.

 ### Notes on example configurations